WillXing/node_jsnsd/README.md

 The thing to note with params, is that unlike the query string, we tell Express, in the route handler what the key's are the URL is just passing in the values.

-The values if numeric are when passed in a string value.
+Note: numeric values are converted to a string when passed in.

 #### Optional params
 we put in a `?` to denote that the parameter is optional, so if we didn't include group (ie 2) then it would still work.